rogalski/adventofcode-2017/README.md

 - Functional languages are cool, but currently I really need to focus in terms of thinking about functions and lists.
 It's not very easy, when daily job is done mostly in OOO / procedural style (but Python experience helps a lot).
 - Arity notation is somewhat unexpected, I strongly prefer Python's notation of optional keyword arguments.
 - File-based API was not a good decision.
 Function called `is_line_valid` and `is_line_valid2` would be better.

+## Day 5
+Swift - meh, nothing really exciting.
+Syntax is brief and concise, but I still cannot put my finger around Apple's IDE - I _think_ it just abstracts too much.

+Problem was quite trivial and easily testable, both first and second version of it.